 In addition, there are a number of important differences among the agencies and instrumentalities of the U.S. government that issue mortgage-related securities and among the securities they issue.
 Mortgage-related securities issued by GNMA include GNMA Mortgage Pass-Through Certificates (also known as Ginnie Maes) which are guaranteed as to the timely payment of principal and interest.
 That guarantee is backed by the full faith and credit of the U.S. Treasury.
 GNMA is a corporation wholly owned by the U.S. government within the Department of Housing and Urban Development.
 Mortgage-related securities issued by FNMA include FNMA Guaranteed Mortgage Pass-Through Certificates (also known as Fannie Maes) and are guaranteed as to payment of principal and interest by FNMA itself and backed by a line of credit with the U.S. Treasury.
 FNMA is a government-sponsored entity wholly owned by public stockholders.
+Mortgage-related securities issued by FHLMC include FHLMC Mortgage Participation Certificates (also known as Freddie Macs) guaranteed as to payment of principal and interest by FNMA itself and backed by a line of credit with the U.S. Treasury.
+FNMA is a government-sponsored entity wholly owned by public stockholders.
 Mortgage-related securities issued by FHLMC include FHLMC Mortgage Participation Certificates (also known as Freddie Macs) guaranteed as to payment of principal and interest by FHLMC itself and backed by a line of credit with the U.S. Treasury.
-FHLMC is a government-sponsored entity wholly a line of credit with the U.S. Treasury.
-FHLMC is a government-sponsored entity wholly a line of credit with the U.S. Treasury.
-FHLMC is a government by FHLMC itself and backed by a line of credit with the U.S. Treasury.
 FHLMC is a government-sponsored entity wholly owned by public stockholders.